Pediatric and Adolescent Gynecomastia

 - Tumors – on the testes, adrenal glands or pituitary glands

-Despite all of these known causes, in about a quarter of all cases the reason for developing gynaecomastia is unknown.
+Despite all of these known causes, in about a quarter of all cases the reason for developing gynecomastia is unknown.

-Treatment for gynaecomastia involves establishing and treating any underlying cause, if appropriate, and then planning surgery to improve any ongoing problems with the contour of the chest.
+Treatment for gynecomastia involves establishing and treating any underlying cause, if appropriate, and then planning surgery to improve any ongoing problems with the contour of the chest.

 Mild to moderate cases

-For mild to moderate gynaecomastia, surgery consists of liposuction together with Ultrasound Assisted Liposuction and Open Excision as necessary.
+For mild to moderate gynecomastia, surgery consists of liposuction together with Ultrasound Assisted Liposuction and Open Excision as necessary.